Dear reader of ADxS.org, please excuse the disruption.

 In the following, we collect (further) facts to confirm, modify or refute this hypothesis.

-Disturbances in brain development are to be expected with any deviation from the optimal average dopamine level, i.e. not only with dopamine deficiency, but also with dopamine excess in the developmental phase of the respective brain region.
+Disorders in brain development are to be expected with any deviation from the optimal mean dopamine level, i.e. not only with a lack of dopamine, but also with an excess of dopamine in the developmental phase of the respective brain region.

-Early treatment of ADHD with stimulants may reduce the risk of developing addiction later in life, although it is still unknown to what extent this is related to an impact on brain development.
+Early treatment of ADHD with stimulants may reduce the risk of developing addiction later in life, although the extent to which this is related to an impact on brain development is still unknown.

 1. Delayed brain development in ADHD